-Roger Reding enters his third year as the Director of Athletics for South Plains College.
+Roger Reding enters his fourth year as the Director of Athletics for South Plains College.
 During his first season at the helm, the South Plains College men's track and field team continued their reign of perfection as they captured their 11th consecutive men's outdoor national title.
 The Lady Texan rodeo team won their second consecutive women's Western Junior College Athletic Conference title, as Chet Boren and Rainy Robinson qualified for the College National Finals Rodeo.

 During the 2016-2017 season, the Texan basketball team set a program record by earning a No. 1 national ranking for 16 consecutive weeks before finishing third at the NJCAA Men's National Tournament.
 The Lady Texans also found success in the postseason as they advanced to the Women's Sweet 16 under head coach Cayla Petree.